bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- overcast clouds
+- clear sky
-- 58% humidity
+- 59% humidity
-- 5 mph wind
+- 4 mph wind

 No precipitation in the past 24 hours